melezhik/sparrowdo-spark/README.md

     --format=production --bootstrap

-And finally visit Spark web UI to check that slaves get run successfully:
+Wait for awhile, let Spark do its job and then visit Spark web UI to check that both master and slaves get run successfully:

     $ firefox 172.18.0.2:8080